-My top referral source for driving traffic to my blog each month.
+My top referral source for driving traffic to my blog each month is Pinterest!
 In fact, over 90% of my monthly traffic comes directly from Pinterest.

 Once I realized this was a moot point for me, I chose to ignore every blog post and article that discussed how important these things were if I wanted my blog to do well.

 Instead, I started spending more time on Pinterest.
 Immediately, I started seeing results!
 My blog traffic continued to climb each month, all directly from Pinterest.

 Here’s a snapshot of my traffic as a first-year blogger:

 - From January to July, I was getting between 1,000 to 5,000 page views a month.
 Once I implemented Pinterest last summer, my traffic started increasing.